 - Gather all the ingredients.

-- Clean the fish with a paper towel soaked with 2 Tbsp sake.
+- Clean 2 fillets MSC-certified Chilean sea bass with a paper towel soaked in 2 Tbsp sake.

-- Mix well and make sure miso is all dissolved.
+- Mix well and make sure the miso is completely dissolved.

-- With your fingers, remove the marinade off the fish completely.
-Do not leave excess miso on the fish; otherwise, the fish will burn easily.
-Place the fish skin side up on a baking sheet lined with parchment paper/silicone mat (for baking) or foil (for broiling).
+- With your fingers, remove the marinade from the fish completely.
+Do not leave excess miso on the fish as the marinade burns easily.
+Place the fish skin side up on a baking sheet lined with foil (for broiling) or parchment paper/a silicone mat (for baking).

-- Preheat the broiler* with a rack placed about 6" (15 cm) away from the top heating element (in the middle) for 3 minutes.
-Broil medium/high for 8-10 minutes, depending on the thickness of the fish, until the surface is blistered and brown a bit.
-You do not need to flip it. *Typical broiler setting: Low/450ºF/232ºC, Medium/500ºF/260ºC, and High/550ºF/288ºC.
-I use medium (6" or 15 cm away) or high (8" or 20 cm away).
+- Preheat the broiler* for 3 minutes with a rack placed about 6 inches (15 cm) away from the top heating element (in the middle position).
+Broil on Medium/High for 8–10 minutes (depending on the thickness of the fish) or until the surface is blistered and browned a bit.
+You do not need to flip it. *Typical broiler settings: Low: 450ºF/232ºC; Medium: 500ºF/260ºC; and High: 550ºF/288ºC.
+I use Medium (6 inches or 15 cm away) or High (8 inches or 20 cm away).

-- Preheat the oven to 425°F (218ºC) with a rack placed in the middle.
-For a convection oven, reduce cooking temperature by 25ºF (15ºC).
-Bake the fish on parchment paper until the surface is blistered and brown a bit, about 15-20 minutes.
-You do not need to flip.
+- Preheat the oven to 425°F (218ºC) with a rack placed in the middle position.
+For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
+Bake the fish on parchment paper until the surface is blistered and brown a bit, about 15–20 minutes.
+You do not need to flip it.

 To Store